VAMS: Verifiable Auditing of Access to Confidential Data: Motivating scenarios

-Communications data is also used as evidence in legal proceedings where a senior representative of the telecommunications provider is asked to verify the evidence in court if questions are raised about its integrity.
-Assistance from an expert witness may be also requested, which is expensive, time consuming, and impossible if the data has been deleted between the original request and it being required in court.
+Communications data plays an important role in the investigation of criminal offences, but may also be used as evidence in legal proceedings, for the prosecution or defence.
+If the integrity of the evidence is questioned, a representative of the telecommunications provider will be asked to appear in court to verify the evidence and attest to its accuracy.
+If technical issues arise related to this evidence, one of the parties to the case may also request that the court request assistance from an expert witness.
+This process is expensive, time-consuming, and even impossible if the provider has deleted the original data in the time between the law enforcement agency requesting it and the data being required in court.

-Industry standards allow providers to sign or hash communications data~\cite{ETSI}, but if the provider's private key or hash database is compromised, evidence subsequently presented will be brought into doubt even if it was generated before the time of compromise.
-In this scenario, our system allows the integrity of evidence to be demonstrated, even if the communications provider that produced the data no longer exists or has been compromised.
-The system will also give assurance to auditors that records of requests to access communications data have not been tampered with, and provide assruance that an auditor's reported statistics are accurate.
+To improve the process, industry standards allow providers to sign or hash communications data when it is provided in response to a request from law enforcement.
+Someone who needs to verify an item of data can compare the hash to the one stored by the provider, or verify the digital signature using the provider's public key~\cite{ETSI}.
+However, if the provider's private key or hash database is compromised, any evidence presented after to the compromise will be brought into doubt, even if it was generated before the time of compromise.

+Our system can be applied in this scenario, allowing the integrity of communications data evidence to be demonstrated, even if the communications provider which produced the data no longer exists or has been compromised.
+Furthermore, the system will give assurance to the auditor that records of requests to access communications data have not been tampered with, and assure society that reported statistics have not been improperly manipulated by the auditor.
+We also show how the system protects the privacy of individuals whose data is requested and also protects the confidentiality of ongoing law-enforcement investigations.